 The good stuff about API is it is not just limited to the web.
 API can literally be used in any machine or system to make multiple machines or systems communicate with each other.

 When to Use a WebHook

 Webhooks can be thought of as a medium to exchange smaller data.
-It sends and extracts data in real-time.
+It sends and extracts data in real time.
 A feature in an app that needs real-time updatable data can make proper use of webhooks if you don’t want to use an API.

 Also if there is no API provided or developed with certain services, a webhook can be used instead.
-Or if there is a situation where API can’t be used properly, webhook is the name of savior there.
+Or if there is a situation where API can’t be used properly, webhook is the name of the savior there.

 When to Use an API

 It is possible to determine the number of requests (aka “calls”) an API can make during a given timeframe.
-For example, an API can be set up as the way to use requests two times a day, once every hour, or even twice per day.
+For example, an API can be set up as a way to use requests two times a day, once every hour, or even twice per day.

 API is also a great way to check if the system is up and running or not.
 A system simply accepts or denies the request of an API.
 If this doesn’t happen, then the system is down for sure.